Self-care during Covid-19

 This last one may sound obvious, but actually could be something we let slip here and there.

 - “I make sure I plan my days to allow for some relaxation time.
 This includes exercising or even just having a cup of tea and chilling out with a book.
 I also make a huge effort to stay in touch with my friends from both home and college by using sites like Zoom to chat to them.”
 Shauna, 19 Meath

 - “Getting exercise by going for walks.
 Taking time out to enjoy hobbies, such as listening to music or playing video games.”
 Dylan, 21 Offaly

 - “Playing music, going for walks, baking.”
 Ruth, Clare/Galway

 - “I really enjoy home workouts and meditation.
 I am not trying to pressure myself to be overly productive.
 But doing things I love such as cooking, watching shows that make me laugh and spending time in the sun!”
 Mary, 20 Dublin

 - “I try to go for a run or do some exercise everyday and remind myself it will all be over eventually.”
 Daniel, 23 Meath

 - Someone who didn’t want to give their name tells us how they’re reframing their thoughts about what’s going on.
-“I’ve decided to change the way I phrase things and instead of saying I miss things I now say I’m looking forward to the things I can do again and that’s something that makes me feel happy.”
+“I’ve decided to change the way I phrase things.
+Instead of saying I miss things, I now say I’m looking forward to the things I can do again.
+That’s something that makes me feel happy.”